giis-uniovi/retorch-llm-rp/README.md

 The replication package comprises the test scripts used to generate the test scenarios and system test code as well as the different inputs required: the user requirements, the system test cases provided as example, the test scenarios used as input and the scenario used as example.
-The replication package also provides the different outputs of our exploratory study in the `\docs` folder, the original raw data is available in the [ZENODO](TO-DO) repository.
+The replication package also provides the different outputs of our exploratory study in the `/docs` folder, the original raw data is available in the [ZENODO](TO-DO) repository.

 ## Replication package structure and naming conventions:

-The naming conventions are :

-- **Test Scenarios given as output**  are named using the number of research question as well as the OpenAI model and prompting technique (e.g., RQ1-TestScenarios-GPT4oCOT).
-- **System Test Cases given as output**  are named using the number of research question, followed by a traceability letter ( e.g. A,B,C or D) and the test case requested (e.g., RQ2-B-AccessCourseViewClasses).
-- **Prompt Inputs** are named with the word `input*` followed by the type of input (e.g. inputSystemTestCases.txt, inputTestScenarioExample.txt etc.)

 The replication package is structured as follows: